stevenpost/Dynatrace-OneAgent-Puppet/REFERENCE.md

 Data type: `Boolean`

-Whether puppet should manage the state of the OneAgent service - default is true
+Whether puppet should manage the state of the OneAgent service

 Default value: ``true``